 As a lover of space and sci-fi, I of course greatly respect the achievements of Gagarin, the first man to actually go to space.
 He went first where few have been, and where most will never go.
 His eyes beheld a view that the rest of us can only dream of, or find quite easily on Google Images.

-Whilst most remember Gagarin as a popular and humble young Übermensch, uniquely suited to the daunting task appointed him, there are some who would claim he was effectively a showy figurehead, greedily mopping up the success that was borne on the aching backs of hardworking Russian scientists and technicians, too humble or too homely to enjoy the media spotlight themselves.
-That Gagarin later died piloting a plane that had not been subject to the thorough attention of those same experts was either a tragic accident, or ironic comeuppance, depending on your point of view.
+Whilst many remember Gagarin as a popular and humble young Übermensch, uniquely suited to the daunting task appointed him, there are others who would claim he was effectively a showy figurehead, greedily mopping up the success that was borne on the aching backs of hardworking Russian scientists and technicians, too humble or too homely to enjoy the media spotlight themselves.
+That Gagarin later died piloting a plane that had not been subject to the thorough attention of those same experts was either a tragic accident or ironic comeuppance, depending on your point of view.

-When Gagarin circled Planet Earth in 1961 the opportunities for space exploration must’ve seemed limitless to humankind, looking on enraptured from their Brutalist council flats.
-His achievement was an injection of colour into their grey, drab lives, and Hope sprang up like a newborn fawn.
+When Gagarin circled Planet Earth in 1961 the opportunities for space exploration must’ve seemed limitless to humankind, looking on enraptured from their crowded Brutalist council flats.
+His achievement was an injection of colour into their grey, drab lives, and it’s probable that Hope sprang up in their hearts like a newborn fawn.

-Certainly – in the typical Sixties mind – the Moon would soon be colonised.
+Certainly, to the typical Sixties mind, the Moon would soon be colonised.
 There was no question that personal spacecraft would be available by the 1990s.
 And in the new Millennium, a human would no longer be confined to his native solar system, catching a ride to pastures new on an intragalactic omnibus.

 How wrong they all were.
-How totally wrong.
+How bloody wrong.
 Let us examine the reality of the situation.

 What the hell is going on here?
-NASA and ESA pump billions into R&D and produce little more than defective golf buggies.
+NASA and ESA pump billions into R&D and produce little more than cumbersome (and defective) golf buggies.
 1972 since we were last on the moon!
 In those forty years an amateur space enthusiast could’ve built a rocket in his garage using components sourced at Maplins and gone to the moon himself!

 Today we call it progress if Steve Jobs manages to shave a quarter millimetre off the dimensions of the iPhone.
-Instead of respected space architects constructing colossal artefacts in zero-g we have James Dyson tossing off another “invention” to a group of salivating share-holders in a sweaty boardroom.
-The closest thing in appearance to civilian space-wear are those horrific Ugg Boots that clad the feet of materialistic drones the world over.
+Instead of respected space architects constructing colossal artefacts in zero-g, we have James Dyson tossing off another “invention” to a group of salivating share-holders in some sweaty boardroom.
+The closest thing we have to civilian space-wear are those horrific Ugg Boots that clad the feet of berks the world over.